zaydbf/GAIAthon/README.md

 <div style="display: flex; justify-content: space-between; align-items: center;">
-  <h1>CarbonSens </h1>
+  <h1>CarbonSense </h1>
   <img src="./Web//images/Logo.png" alt="Project Logo" width="120"/>
 </div>

-Carbonsens weaves IoT, AI, and Web into a vibrant platform for tracking Earth's air.
+Carbonsense weaves IoT, AI, and Web into a vibrant platform for tracking Earth's air.
 Its sleek dashboard, AI chatbot, and 7-day gas forecasts empower users to monitor CO2, CH4, and more.
 Split into three GitHub repos—AI for analytics, IoT for sensors, and Web for UI/backend—it’s a bold step toward a greener future.